Technical Director, Demographic Research

-This article is an updated version of one of the most popular features on PRB’s website, estimating the number of people who have ever been born.
-We first made this estimate in 1995, with updates in 2002, 2011, 2018, and 2020.
+This article is an updated version of one of PRB’s most popular features: estimating the number of people who have ever been born.
+We first made this estimate in 1995 and have updated periodically since then.

 To be sure, calculating the number of people who have ever lived is part science and part art.
-No demographic data exist for 99 percent of the span of human existence.
-Still, with some assumptions about prehistoric populations, we can get a rough idea of this historic number (see Table 1).
+No demographic data exist for more than 99% of the span of human existence.
+Still, with some assumptions about population size throughout human history, we can get a rough idea of this number.

-Table 1.
-How Many People Have Ever Lived?
+TABLE 1.
+How Many People Have Ever Lived on Earth?

 |Year||Population||Births per 1,000||Births Between Benchmarks||Number Ever Born||Percent of Those Ever Born|

 In any case, life was short.
 Life expectancy at birth probably averaged only about 10 years for most of human history.
-Estimates of average life expectancy in Iron Age France (from 800 B.C.E. to about 100 C.E.) have been put at only 10 or 12 years.
+Average life expectancy in Iron Age France (from 800 B.C.E. to about 100 C.E.) has been estimated at only 10 or 12 years.
 Under these conditions, the birth rate would have to be about 80 live births per 1,000 people just for the species to survive.
-To put that in perspective, a high birth rate today would be about 45 to 50 live births per 1,000 population, and it is observed in only a few African and several Middle Eastern countries with young populations.
+To put that in perspective, a high birth rate today is about 35 to 45 live births per 1,000 population, and it is observed in only some sub-Saharan African countries.

-By 1 C.E., the world may have held about 300 million people.
-One estimate of the population of the Roman Empire, spanning Spain to Asia Minor, in 14 C.E., is 45 million.
+These short life expectancies mean that the human population had a hard time increasing.
+One estimate of the population of the Roman Empire, spanning Spain to Asia Minor, in 14 C.E. is 45 million.
 Other historians, however, set the figure twice as high, suggesting how imprecise population estimates of early historical periods can be.

-By 1650, the world’s population rose to about 500 million, not a large increase over the 1 C.E.. estimate.
-The average annual rate of growth was actually lower in this period than the rate suggested for the preceding period from 8,000 B.C.E. to 1 C.E.
-One reason for the abnormally slow growth was the Black Death.
-This dreaded plague was not limited to 14th-century Europe, but may have begun in western Asia about 542 C.E., and spread from there.
-Experts believe that half the Byzantine Empire was destroyed by plague in the 6th century, a total of 100 million deaths.
+By 1650, the world’s population rose to about 500 million—not a large increase from the estimate of 300 million in 1 C.E.
+The average annual rate of growth was actually lower in this period than the rate suggested for 8000 B.C.E. to 1 C.E.
+One reason for the unusually slower growth was the Black Death.
+This dreaded plague was not limited to 14th-century Europe but may have begun in western Asia in about 542 C.E. and spread from there.
+Experts believe that half the Byzantine Empire was destroyed by plague in the sixth century, a total of 100 million deaths.
 Such large fluctuations in population size over long periods greatly compound the difficulty of estimating the number of people who have ever lived.

-By 1800, however, the world population passed the 1 billion mark, and it has since continued to grow to its current 7.5 billion.
-This growth is driven in large part by advances in medicine and nutrition that lowered death rates, allowing more people to live into their reproductive years.
+By 1800, however, the world population passed the 1 billion mark and has since continued to grow to its current 7.8 billion (our most recent estimate as of 2020).
+This growth is driven in large part by advances in public health, medicine, and nutrition that have lowered death rates, allowing more people to live far into their reproductive years.

-Guesstimating the number of people ever born, then, requires selecting population sizes for different points from antiquity to the present and applying assumed birth rates to each period.
+Guesstimating the number of people ever born requires determining population sizes for different points in human prehistory and history and applying assumed birth rates to each period.
 We start at the very, very beginning—with just two people (a minimalist approach!).
+Although it is unlikely that humans descended from two people, this approach simplifies our estimation.

 One complicating factor is the pattern of population growth.
 Did it rise to some level and then fluctuate wildly in response to famines and changes in climate?
-Or did it grow at a constant rate from one point to another?
+Or did it grow at a constant rate?
 We cannot know the answers to these questions, although paleontologists have produced a variety of theories.
-For the purposes of this exercise, it was assumed that a constant growth rate applied to each period up to modern times.
-Birth rates were set at 80 per 1,000 per year through 1 C.E. and at 60 per 1,000 from 2 C.E. to 1750.
-Rates then declined to the low 30s by the modern period.
+For the purposes of this exercise, we assumed a constant growth rate applied to each period up to modern times.
+Birth rates were set at 80 per 1,000 population annually through 1 C.E. and at 60 per 1,000 from 2 C.E. to 1750.
+Rates then declined to below the 20s by the modern period (see Table 1).

-This semi-scientific approach yields an estimate of about 108.4 billion births since the dawn of the modern human race.
-Clearly, the period 8,000 B.C.E. to 1 C.E. is key to the magnitude of our number, but, unfortunately, little is known about the population size in that era.
-If we were to make any guess at all, it might be that our method underestimates the number of births to some degree.
-The assumption of constant population growth in the earlier period may underestimate the average population size at the time.
-And, of course, pushing the date of modern humanity’s arrival on the planet before 50,000 B.C.E.would also raise the number, although perhaps not by terribly much.
+This semi-scientific approach yields an estimate of about 117 billion births since the dawn of modern humankind.
+Clearly, the period 190,000 B.C.E. to 1 C.E. is key to our estimate but, unfortunately, little is known about that era’s population size.
+If we were to challenge our conclusion at all, it might be that our method underestimates the number of births to some degree.
+The assumption of constant rather than highly fluctuating population growth in the earlier period may underestimate the average population size at the time.